 Yes, that says 657 LSO objects were removed from the PC.
 Over 500 were were found on another PC.

 I know some of you who are web developers are going to say, “Perhaps some of those cookies were used for remembering web site logins or shopping cart contents, so maybe they should not be deleted.”
 That is a possibility, but thus far we have not noticed anything that would have benefited us as users.

 I want to make it clear that I am not paranoid about HTML cookies.
-I understand that they have their pace and can be important for tracking user statistics and improving the user experience by storing user preferences.
+I understand that they have their place and can be important for tracking user statistics and improving the user experience by storing user preferences.
 However, there is something that just comes across as sneaky about Flash Cookies, because most users are not aware of them and they are beyond the control of browser privacy settings.